evkx/evkx.github.io/content/models/lexus/rz/RZ_450e/_index.md

 ---
 title: Lexus RZ 450e
 linktitle: RZ 450e
-description: Lexus RZ 450e is an all-electric crossover with a WLTP range of up to 440 km (273 miles).
-EVKX.net have all the details.
+description: "Lexus RZ 450e is an all-electric crossover with a WLTP range of up to 440 km (273 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---